Clarity Smart Contract Language

 transfer

-The transfer function should assert that the sender is equal to the tx-sender to prevent principals from transferring tokens they do not own.
+The transfer function should assert that the sender is equal to the contract-caller to prevent principals from transferring tokens they do not own.

 (define-public (transfer (token-id uint) (sender principal) (recipient principal))